 - Unofficial graduate transcripts from other institutions, if applicable

 - Unofficial undergraduate transcript(s)

-Applications will be reviewed and assessed on the strength of three broad factors:
+Applications will be reviewed and assessed on the strength of three main factors:

 - The applicant’s personal experiences, commitments, and resilience, particularly as they have helped motivate the applicant’s own academic or professional interests, public/community service, or creative work

-If you have any questions about this fellowship or need assistance, please contact the Graduate Council Diversity Fellowship at [email protected].
+If you have any questions about the GCDF or need assistance, please contact the Graduate Council Diversity Fellowship staff at email@example.com.